Shawn Taylor PLLC | Your Social Security Lawyer

 Generally, it’s easier for older applicants to obtain SSD benefits.
 It’s easier to prove that you can’t return to your prior line of work when you’re older.
 You’re more likely to have the required work credits as an older worker.
 Additionally, the SSA will take into account your age when determining whether you could qualify for other types of work.

-Apply For SSD Or Take Early Retirement?
+Should You Apply for SSDI or Take Early Retirement?

 If you take retirement benefits before full retirement age and keep working, SSA uses the retirement earnings test and may withhold part of your check if you earn over the annual limit.
 (This is different from SSD work rules, which use different standards.)